The following information is specific to domestic (Australian and New Zealand) applicants.

 |(D) Recent secondary education

-Admitted solely on the basis of ATAR (regardless of whether this includes the consideration of adjustment factors such as equity or subject bonus points
+Admitted based solely on ATAR (regardless of whether this includes the impact of adjustment factors such as equity or other adjustment factors)

 |Admitted where both ATAR and additional criteria were considered (e.g. portfolio, audition, extra test, early offer conditional on minimum ATAR||N/A||N/A|